aprovecharLab/learning-tensorflow/README.md

 <li>this exercise was well worth it!</li>
 </ul>
 </li>
-<li>Now I feel like I understand how the computation graphs are built and stored and just what the wierd tensorflow syntax of creating and running sessions is really doing!
+<li>Now I feel like I understand how the computation graphs are built and stored and just what the weird tensorflow syntax of creating and running sessions is really doing!
 Yay!</li>
 </ul>
 </li>
 </ul>